sapouidugnatos/uaricelton/_articles/scordus.md

 Olmsted (2019) Garrett, *The Gods of the Celts and the Indo-Europeans (Revised Edition 2019)*, Clynchdale Tazewll Virginia 2019

 Pokorny (1959) Julius, *Indogermanisches etymologisches Wörterbuch*, Francke 1959

+Theodossiev (2004) Nikola, Celtic Settlement in North-Western Thrace during the Late Fourth and Third Centuries BC: Some Historical and Archaeological Notes, in: H. Dobrzańska, V. Megaw, and P. Poleska (eds.), *Celts on the Margin: Studies in European Cultural Interaction VII c BC – I c AD: Essays in Honor of Zenon Woźniak*, Krákow 2004, pp. 85-92